 A strong commercial base is necessary to support Amherst's quality of life and to provide community amenities.
 The maps and graphics in this section illustrate the Town's commitment to strengthening commercial and mixed-use opportunities in appropriate areas.
-In the future, Amherst's commercial and mixeduse centers must be revitalized and complement developed or reinvented to be consistent with their surroundings.
-Form, type, and scale of development form the basis for organizing and guiding commercial and mixed-use centersrevitalization.
+In the future, Amherst's commercial and mixed-use centers must be developed or reinvented in forms and types that are consistent with their surroundings.
+These two characteristics form the basis for organizing and guiding commercial and mixed-use centers.